 Going cruelty-free is also a great excuse to give more thought to your purchases and have more of a minimalistic approach.
 By only buying the items we need (or by buying less of the crap we don’t need!), we’re also minimizing waste and doing our little part to be more conscious, and less wasteful of our resources.

-10. You can save money by buying cruelty-free.
+10. You could save money by buying cruelty-free.

 11. Many cruelty-free brands are budget-friendly.

-If budget is an issue, you’re in luck.
-Many cruelty-free brands that are available at drugstores and won’t break the bank.
+If you’re looking for budget-friendly options, you can still purchase cruelty-free.
 For makeup, explore brands like E.L.F., BH Cosmetics, or Wet’n’Wild.
 For skincare, check out Pacifica (which is also 100% vegan).

 12. You can be healthier and choose natural, non-toxic options.

 Switching to cruelty-free cosmetics opens your eyes to products that are healthier for you.
 So many mainstream brands are full of harsh or toxic chemicals that do nothing good for your body.
 Our skin absorbs everything we feed it, and using lotions full of parabens, fragrance, and harmful chemicals isn’t a healthy habit.
 Since going cruelty-free, I also switched to natural deodorants (my favorite is Schmidt’s Deodorant) which I believe every woman should consider.